-Gregg Blasdel Makes Huge Contribution to SPACES Archive
+Gregg Blasdel Makes Huge Contribution of Archival Materials to SPACES

 SPACES is thrilled to announce the acquisition of artist, curator, and educator Gregg Blasdel’s photography collection and archive resulting from his longstanding commitment to the study of art environments.